shayaansultan/tp/docs/UserGuide.md

 # ContactSwift User Guide

-Welcome to ContactSwift, the **desktop app for managing employee contacts and tasks**, optimized for use via a Command Line Interface (CLI) while still offering the Graphical User Interface (GUI) benefits.
-Designed for small business owners, managers, and team leaders, ContactSwift streamlines contact management and task tracking, especially for those managing remote teams.
+Welcome to ContactSwift, the desktop app designed for efficient employee contact and task management.
+Optimized for use via a [Command Line Interface (CLI)](#cli-command-line-interface) while also providing a [Graphical User Interface (GUI)](#gui-graphical-user-interface), ContactSwift is ideal for small business owners, managers, and team leaders who aim to streamline their remote team’s workflows.

+This guide will equip you with everything you need to maximize the benefits of ContactSwift, from initial setup to advanced features.

 **Key Features:**
-- Fast and efficient contact management through CLI commands.
+- Rapid contact management through intuitive CLI commands.
-- Task tracking and productivity analysis with completion rate statistics.
+- Comprehensive task tracking and productivity analysis.
-- Easy filtering and searching of employee information based on various parameters.
+- Advanced filtering and searching capabilities for employee information.

+**Unique ID System:**
+Each contact in ContactSwift is assigned a unique identifier (UID), ensuring precise and efficient management of contact details.
+This UID is key to performing actions like editing, deleting, or adding tasks for specific contacts.
+You will encounter these UIDs as you use various commands, offering a streamlined way to manage large datasets.

 **Who is this for?**
-- Small business owners and remote team managers looking for an efficient way to manage contact details and tasks.
+This guide is tailored for small business owners and remote team managers seeking an effective solution to manage contact details and tasks.
+We assume users have a basic understanding of command-line operations but have structured this guide to be accessible even to those new to CLI environments.

-Start managing your team more effectively with ContactSwift **today** by following the steps in our quick start guide.
+**Purpose of this Guide:**
+To help you quickly become proficient with ContactSwift, enabling you to manage your team’s contacts and tasks more effectively and efficiently.

+## How to Use This Guide

+Navigate through this guide using the [Table of Contents](#table-of-contents).
+Icons and formatting are used throughout to signify different types of information:
+- **Bold** for commands and important terms.
+- *Italics* for notes and additional information.
+- `Code` for actual input commands.

+Check the [Glossary](#glossary) for explanations of technical terms to ensure a smooth learning experience with ContactSwift.

+---

 ## Table of Contents